TheodoreHua/ClaimDoneRemover/README.md

 - ***Start Paused:*** Start the program paused instead of starting scanning as soon as the program starts.
 - ***Topmost:*** Whether the window shows on top of every other window.
 - ***ToR Only:*** Whether the program only deletes comments on the ToR subreddit.

-### Get a Refresh Token

-1. Run `get_refresh.py`.
-2. Follow the step-by-step instructions.
-If it asks for a scope, enter `read,edit,history`.
-3. Copy the refresh token.

 ## FAQ